adheethii/agentic-rag-ai-research-assistant/README.md

 A powerful, locally-running AI research assistant built with **LangChain**, **Ollama**, and **Streamlit**.
 It combines Retrieval-Augmented Generation (RAG) with agentic tool use — letting you query your own documents, summarize them, and search the web, all from a sleek dark-themed UI.

 ---

+## ✨ Features

+- 📄 **Document Q&A** — Upload PDFs and ask questions grounded in your documents
+- 📑 **Document Summarization** — Auto-summarize uploaded documents using LLM
+- 🌐 **Web Search Mode** — Search the web and get AI-synthesized answers
+- 🧠 **Hybrid Retrieval** — Combines vector search with reranking for accurate context
+- 🗂️ **Conversation History** — Tracks your queries within the session
+- 🖥️ **Fully Local** — Runs on your machine using Ollama (no OpenAI API needed)

+---
 ## 📸 Screenshots

 ### 🏠 Home Page